crowdsecurity/cs-magento-bouncer/doc/USER_GUIDE.md

 To enable the `auto prepend file` mode, you have to:

-- copy the `crowdsec-prepend.php` file in your Magento 2 `app/etc` folder
+- copy the `crowdsec-prepend.php.example` file in your Magento 2 `app/etc` folder and rename it `crowdsec-prepend.php`
 - configure your server by adding an `auto_prepend_file` directive for your php setup.

 **N.B:**